 The tales of ghostly hauntings upon Alcatraz Island have become so frequent that the legends have become as popular as the island’s long history.
 Seemingly, the paranormal prison is destined to live up to its popular nickname of “Hellcatraz.”

 See readers story below

 Readers Story – August 2012

-Myself, my daughter, and her college friend toured Alcatraz in July.
+Myself, my daughter and her college friend toured Alcatraz in July.
 The attached photo was taken with a phone camera from my daughter’s friend.
 She refused to keep it on her phone.
-If you look closely…there is a woman sitting in the driver’s seat of the truck.
-When this picture was taken….there was NO ONE in that truck.
+If you look closely… a woman is sitting in the driver’s seat of the truck.
+When this picture was taken… there was NO ONE in that truck.
 I know because I love classic cars/trucks and was waiting for my turn to take a photo.
 I was off to the rear left of the truck.
 There was a mother/daughter off directly to the left of the truck and my daughter had gone ahead.
 The truck was a display and I believe it belonged to one of the warden’s.
 Can you tell me, did you ever hear of there being any female ghosts on Alcatraz.
 This photo shook me, my daughter, and her friend pretty bad.

 Any info you have would be greatly appreciated.

 Kristine Castillo, RN